Tattvam News Today

 • Non-availability or quality issues of free-issue materials like pipes and valves

-• Workfronts not ready because of administrative hurdles
+• Workfront not ready because of administrative hurdles

-While Indian Contract Law allows contractors to claim compensation and extensions in such cases, contractors face contract wordings and PSUs’ institutional practices that often block their claims.
-Contractors end up paying for idle manpower and machinery costs, sometimes pressured to withdraw their claims altogether.
+While Indian Contract Law allows compensation and extensions, contract wordings and PSU practices often block claims.
+Contractors absorb idle manpower and machinery costs, sometimes under pressure to withdraw claims

 Technical Submissions Used as Enforcement Tools